 And So It Begins.
 To End.

-Although Jennifer seemed unaware of it, Bart was having an affair with his receptionist started the snowball rolling in the tragic ending to the Corbins' marriage.
+Although Jennifer seemed unaware of it, Bart was having an affair with his receptionist.
+This snowballed into the tragic ending of the Corbins' marriage.
 She never mentioned it to anyone but it could explain why in January 2004, Jennifer began experiencing what many believed was a midlife crisis.
 She started working out to lose the weight gained during her second pregnancy.

-While Jennifer had taken to fitness, so had she to a multiplayer online role playing game known as EverQuest.
+While Jennifer had taken to fitness, she also became interested in a multiplayer online role-playing game known as EverQuest.
 She spent several hours each day playing the game and even took to missing the long-standing tradition of "football Sundays" at her in-laws'.

 As Jennifer’s time on EverQuest continued to get longer and longer, she and Bart began arguing with more frequency and intensity.
 Bart began complaining to friends and family that Jennifer spent too much time on the internet, leaving her little time for him and the boys.